deekshithm7/Trail/README.md

-# 🎓 Placement Management and Training System (MERN Stack)
+# 🎓 Placement Management and Training System

 A comprehensive **full-stack web application** built to modernize and streamline the **college placement and student training ecosystem**.
 This system offers **role-specific dashboards**, **automated aptitude testing**, **training resource sharing**, and **deep analytics** to empower students, coordinator, staff, and alumni in the placement lifecycle.